statechannels/go-nitro/.adr/0016-closing-go-routines.md

 ### 2: Wait until all go-routines have completed execution.

-After we have signalled our go-routines to exit we should wait for them to complete.
+After we have signalled our "long-running" go-routines to exit we should wait for **all** go-routines to exit(both long and short lived).
 The easiest way to accomplish this is with a `sync.WaitGroup`

 ```golang
 wg := sync.WaitGroup{}